tv2/sisyfos-audio-controller/README.md

 ## Automation Support:

-It´s possible to control the Producers-Audio-Mixer from an automationsystem, for it to act as middleware.
+It´s possible to control Sisyfos from an automationsystem, for it to act as middleware.

 ## Set state:

-To set the state send these OSC commands from you Automation to ProducersAudioMixer Port: 5255:
+To set the state send these OSC commands from you Automation to Sisyfos Port: 5255:

 #### Set channel to PGM (optional: indiviaul fadetime):